-Macronutrients like protein, fat, and carbs each play a role in the body.
+Macronutrients like protein, fat, and carbs all play a role in the body.
 Protein builds and maintains muscles and bones, fat provides energy, and helps absorb fat-soluble vitamins A, D, E, and K. Carbs provide energy for the body's cells, tissues, and organs.

 But sometimes, balancing these needs can be a challenge, especially if you're trying to lose weight and maintain muscle mass.
 Following a high-protein, low-fat diet can help achieve both goals.
 Check out these lean, high-protein foods that are great additions to your diet:

-1% fat free or low fat milk
+1% fat-free or low-fat milk

 Choose fat-free or low-fat milk for added nutrition.